 4) Extra sanitizers and masks

-You can never have enough sanitizers and masks in this time of Covid-19.
+You can never have enough sanitizers and masks.
 Keep some in your carry-on bag as well as your check-in luggage.
 You can always top up when you reach your destination.
 Just make sure you’re never without them throughout the entirety of your trip!

 - Hand sanitizers – use alcohol-based sanitizers with at least 60% to 95% alcohol.
 To prevent your hands from drying up, look for brands that also contain moisturizers.